swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 ```
 If we were to attempt using `b` again after the call to `modify(&a)`, the compiler would report an overlapping access error, due to attempting to mutate `a` (with `modify(&a)`) while it is already being accessed through `b`'s borrow.
 Note that the copyability of `B` means that it cannot represent a mutation of `A`; it therefore represents a non-exclusive borrowing relationship.

 Given this, we propose to enable the definition of a borrowing relationship via a computed property.
-With this feature we then propose to add `storage` computed properties to standard library types that can share their internal typed storage, as well as `bytes` computed properties to those standard library types that can safely share their internal storage as untyped memory.
+With this feature we then propose to add `span` computed properties to standard library types that can share access to their internal typed memory.
+When a `span` has `BitwiseCopyable` elements, it will have a `bytes` computed property to share a view of the memory it represents as untyped memory.

 One of the purposes of `Span` is to provide a safer alternative to `UnsafeBufferPointer`.
-This proposal builds on it and allows us to rewrite code reliant on `withUnsafeBufferPointer()` to use `storage` properties instead.
+This proposal builds on it and allows us to rewrite code reliant on `withUnsafeBufferPointer()` to use `span` properties instead.
 Eventually, code that requires access to contiguous memory can be rewritten to use `Span`, gaining better composability in the process.
 For example:

 ```swift
 let result = try myArray.withUnsafeBufferPointer { buffer in